DylanTao/dylantao.github.io/_pages/about.md

 1. Enabling creative professionals 👨‍🎨 to leverage AI tools 🧠 for their design tasks 🖼️, from both HCI and Graphics perspectives.
 2. Studying how to smoothly incorporate embodied (semi-)autonomous systems 🤖 into people's everyday lives.
 3. Using AI and Mixed Reality to help blind and low-vision individuals live more enjoyably and independently 😎.
-4. Monitoring and iteratively improving the above mentioned AI solutions post-deployment in real world 🌍 to maximize benefits while minimizing harm.
+4. Iteratively improving the above mentioned AI solutions post-deployment in real world 🌍 to maximize benefits while minimizing harm.

 Additionally, I am open to explore: